bitpixi2/lemonomics/apps/karma-lemonade-stand/SPLASH_SETUP.md

 2. Test the splash page in development
 3. Adjust image sizes if needed for optimal display

-The splash page is now ready with your requested branding and will display your pixel art images once they're added to the assets folder!
+The splash page is now ready with your requested branding and will display your pixel art images once they're added to the public/assets folder!